Pittsburgh vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Georgia Tech has combined with its opponents to score more than 58.5 points in two games this season.
+- Georgia Tech and its opponents have combined to score more than 58.5 points in two games this season.

-- The combined points per game average of the two teams, 82.3, is 23.8 points greater than Saturday's over/under.
+- Saturday's total is 23.8 points lower than the two team's combined 82.3 points per game average.

-- This contest's total is 16.7 points greater than the 41.8 these two squads combine to surrender per game this season.
+- The 41.8 combined points per game that these two squads have allowed this season are 16.7 fewer than the 58.5 total in this contest.

-- The average total in Panthers games this season is 55.9, 2.6 points fewer than Saturday's over/under of 58.5 .
+- The average total in Panthers games this season is 55.9, 2.6 points fewer than Saturday's total of 58.5 .

-- The 58.5 total in this game is 1.6 points higher than the 56.9 average total in Yellow Jackets games this season.
+- The 58.5 over/under in this game is 1.6 points higher than the 56.9 average total in Yellow Jackets games this season.

 Pittsburgh Stats and Trends